 Xihu Long Jing Dragon Well Green Tea

 Dragon Well tea also holds the not-so-humble nickname "China's Most Famous Tea."
-While there are a couple of Long Jing varieties based on their growing and production area, it's only the Xihu (West Lake) Long Jing which gains its spot in the top ten list.
+While there are a couple of Long Jing varieties based on their growing and production areas, only Xihu (West Lake) Long Jing earns a spot on the top ten list.

-Anyone who has tried Longjing green tea can't help but fall in love with it.
+Those who have tried Longjing green tea can't help but fall in love with it.
 It's truly an exceptional green tea without a rival.
-West Lake Dragon Well Green Tea is frequently served to VIP guests and heads of states who are visiting China.
-It's exclusively produced in the West Laker area of Hangzhou, the capital of Zhejiang province.
+West Lake Dragon Well Green Tea is often served to VIP guests and heads of state visiting China.
+It's produced in the West Lake area of Hangzhou, the capital of Zhejiang province.

 Long Jing has held the honor of being chosen as a tribute to the Qing Dynasty by Emperor Qian Long.
 Read more